wx83/TeaserGen_Official/README.md

 ![TeaserGen-LR](pictures/TeaserGen-LR.png)

-## Environment
+## Prerequisites

 ```bash
 conda env create -f newgpt.yml
 ```

 ## Dataset Annotation and Processing
-We annotate the separating point of teaser and main documentary and saved in annotation/annotation.csv.
+We annotate the separating point of teaser and main documentary and save the annotations in annotation/annotation.csv.

 You can find detailed data processing code under ./data_preprocessing

 The general pipeline for data processing:

-1) Download Raw data from youtube: video_download.py
+1) Download raw data from youtube: video_download.py

 2) Preprocess raw video by separating the audio track from the video: video_preprocessing.py

 3) Audio Separation: audio_preprocess.py

-4) Transcription: Timestamped-whisper or whisperX
+4) Transcription: Timestamped-whisper or whisperX: whisperx.py

 5) Prepare your CLIP feature: Extract frames from video with frame_extraction.py and then use clip_frame_feat_extractor.py and clip_text_feat_extractor.py